 Stay for a day, or even months!
 The community hosts visitors and volunteers for year-round events, workshops, and training seminars on anything you might be interested in exploring, from meditation to permaculture.

-From the tea plantations in Munnar to hiking in Periyar National Park and hanging out at the beach in Varkala, enjoy the beauty of Kerala with tips from Nomad Mariellen.
+Mariellen Ward shares her favorite experiences in Kerala, from the tea plantations in Munnar to hiking in Periyar National Park and hanging out at the beach in Varkala.